edurant/sandbox/csc4601/lab-03/README.md

     $w_{1}x_{1} + w_{2}x_{2} + w_{0} = 0$

   - f.
 Import the linear_decision_boundary_classifier() function from the provided decision_boundaries.py file.
-Call the function for each decision boundary like so:
+Call the function for each decision boundary like so.
+Note that weights of the input variables come first and the bias term comes last ($w_1, w_2, w_0$):

 `dec_bound_vec = np.array([0.75, -1.0, -0.9])`